tylerlong/slim_text/README.md

     4. auto complete
 99. marketing
     4. upload promotion images to chrome web store
-    5. post news about version 0.0.3 to oshicna.net
 104. minor bug: unsaved content, refresh page, page title changed to "chrome-extension://...."
     1. if the title does not start with "* ", is OK
     2. I think it is a bug of chrome